 Whistl is the delivery management partner of choice for online retailers and brands providing efficient, high-quality, competitively priced integrated mail and parcel delivery, fulfilment, contact centre and advertising solutions.
-Headquartered in Marlow, we provide UK wide delivery services as well as international.
+Headquartered in Marlow, we provide UK-wide and international delivery services.

-The business is owned by management with a minority shareholding held by PostNL and we have around 1,920 employees across sites in Glasgow, Bolton, Bedford, Bristol, Belfast, Rushden, Farnborough, Nottingham, Gateshead, Heathrow and our head office in Marlow.
+The business is owned by management with minority shareholdings held by PostNL and the Business Growth Fund (BGF).
+We have around 2,519 employees across sites in Glasgow, Bolton, Bedford, Bristol, Belfast, Rushden, Farnborough, Nottingham, Gateshead, Heathrow, Paignton, Wrangaton, Lutterworth, Leicester and Northampton as well as in our head office in Marlow.